What Is A Carbon Footprint?

 The extraction/mining, shipping, refining and transport of fossil fuel based fuels to gas stations

-The end of use of a car, such as going to scrap metal
+The end of a car’s lifecycle, such as going to scrap metal

 Food